Watts-Lab/team_comm_tools/docs/source/index.rst

 Once complete, you should see, "Installation and requirements check completed successfully."
 This means you are ready to go!

 Use the Table of Contents below to learn more about our tool.
 We recommend that you begin in the "Introduction" section, then explore other sections of the documentation as they become relevant to you.
-More information on using our tool can be found in :ref:`examples`.
+More information on using our tool can be found in the :ref:`examples`.

 .. toctree::
    :maxdepth: 2